TEAMuP-dev/HARP/README.md

 You can download HARP from the HARP [releases](https://github.com/audacitorch/HARP/releases) page.

+HARP is known to work on arm-based Mac computers, using the REAPER digital audio workstation.

 # Making a HARP App.

 You don't need to build HARP from source to use HARP apps in your DAW.